 I created these non-fiction articles about a variety of celebrations.
-This resource contains 12 non-fiction articles and reading activities to assist with reading comprehension, standardized test prep (EQAO) and cross-curricular learning.
+This resource contains 12 non-fiction articles and reading activities to assist with reading comprehension, standardized test prep (EQAO), and cross-curricular learning.
 I use this resource all year long to help students gain information about these celebrations.
-During this holiday season, I have students read about Diwali, Hanukkah and Christmas.
-After the holidays we read about Chinese New Year.
-This bundle of articles contains information about the following topics: Chinese New Year.
+During this holiday season, I have students read about Diwali, Hanukkah, and Christmas.
+After the holidays we read about the Chinese New Year.

 I am always looking for fun and engaging activities that reinforce previously taught literacy skills.
 In this Christmas Unit, students participate in 6 different activities that will help reinforce your students’ reading and writing skills.

 Middle School Classroom Holiday Party Ideas

 Traditionally in my district the day that holiday break/Winter Break begins we have an early finish day.
-We finish school at 1:45 pm whereas we normally end the day 3:15 pm.
+We finish school at 1:45 pm whereas we normally end the day at 3:15 pm.
 We usually have a whole school assembly with a holiday sing-along and any presentations from our art and drama clubs.
 Then teachers have a few hours to fill – but the curriculum is not normally taught on this day.
 I have compiled a list of fun activities to do just before Winter Break.

 White Elephant Exchange

 Provide students with brown paper bags and ask them to bring in a book from home they no longer want that can be shared with another classmate.
 Provide strict parameters about what can be brought it – books must be in good condition and not have any damage.
 They also need to be appropriate for that grade level.
-Have students keep their books a secret, then place them in their paper bag.
+Have students keep their books a secret, then place them in their paper bags.
 Have students make a circle with their chairs and put all of the paper bags in the centre of a circle.

 Then set a timer for a stealing round.
 Pass the dice out again and if students roll doubles within the time limit they can keep their book or trade their book “steal” with someone else.
 Trades are not consensual and this is all done in fun.
-To ensure that everyone can participate go to your local thrift store and find some great reads for students who forget their book in the morning.
-You can also say that if students forget their book then they can watch and not participate.
+To ensure that everyone can participate go to your local thrift store and find some great reads for students who forget their books in the morning.
+You can also say that if students forget their books then they can watch and not participate.
 It all depends on your class community and the rules of your school.

-I have done this with real presents that are $5 max.
+Variation – I have done this with real presents that are $5 max.
 Students bring in their $5 present wrap it before class or I give them a paper bag.
 Use the same process as above.
 Students love the stealing round.

 Create a list of popular Christmas songs.
 Then hand out a blank bingo sheet.
 Have students put the name of one carol/song in each box.
 Then play a small snippet of the song and students have to guess the correct title.
 They put the order number of the playlist in the bingo box.
 If they get 5 in a row they get a bingo – however, they have to get all 5 song titles correct.

-Don’t just use or don’t use Christmas songs at all.
+Variation – Don’t just use or don’t use Christmas songs at all.
 You can play the same game with a playlist of popular songs.
 If your school has a Karaoke machine you can add this activity to your bingo game.